-- parts of the site and interplanted with trees to provide additional screening in long distance views.
+- 10. Woodbank House to be restored to new apartments.
+Panoramic views from the front of the house will be maintained. - 11.
+Woodland lodges will be located on higher parts of the site and interplanted with trees to provide additional screening in long distance views.
 The natural landform will be maintained.
-A cluster of lodges to be located within the former walled garden. - 14.
-Large countryside lodges with adjacent parking will be located on the more open, flatter and lower-lying land at Woodbank. - 15.
-Woodland at Woodbank will be managed to remove invasive species and improve the age range and biodiversity. - 16.
-The Boathouse will be a new storage area on the loch shore.
+A cluster of lodges to be located within the former walled garden. - 12.
+Large countryside lodges with adjacent parking will be located on the more open, flatter and lower-lying land at Woodbank. - Woodland at Woodbank will be managed to remove invasive species and improve the age range and biodiversity.

+14. The Boathouse will be a new storage area on the loch shore.

-GILLESPIES anderson bell + christie LOMOND BANKS - DESIGN STATEMENT 45
+LOMOND BANKS - DESIGN STATEMENT 45